ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/education.png)

-Replotting our model with the education level on the x axis, we see the behvaiour observed in the correlation very much present in the model.
+Replotting our model with the education level on the x axis, we see the behvaiour observed in the visualizations very much present in the model.

 Now lets try to change the variables in the model to check if our model confirms what we have seen in the previous visulaizations.
 We shall plot the confidence in the federal government along with education levels for a young self-identified democrat and an older self-identified republican with varying levels of trust in the press.